Geometry in Active Learning for Binary and Multi-class Image Segmentation: Batch-mode geometry query selection

 Note, that we always operate on acute angles after the first iteration with initialization $[0; \pi)$, which allows us to compute the uncertainty scores of corridors as discussed in Section~\ref{sec:planeSectorUncertainty}.

-{\bf Termination condition.} The search procedure terminates when the bisector plane $p_0 = (\phi_0, \gamma_0)$ of the corridor $C_i^r(\Omega_{\max}^j)$ touches all the supervoxels from the corridor.
-To fulfill this condition it is enough to ensure that the distance from any point in the corridor to a bisector plane is within the offset $2 \kappa$, that is,
+{\bf{Termination condition}~~} The search procedure terminates when the bisector plane $p_0 = (\phi_0, \gamma_0)$ of the corridor $C_i^r(\Omega_{\max}^j)$ touches all the supervoxels from the corridor.
+To fulfil this condition it is enough to ensure that the distance from any point in the corridor to a bisector plane is within the offset $2 \kappa$, that is,

-Since $U(p_0)$ is greater than the uncertainty of all the remaining corridors, which is itself greater than that of all planes they contain as discussed above, $p_0$ is guaranteed to be the optimal plane we are looking for.
+Since $U(p_0)$ is greater than the uncertainty of all the remaining corridors, which is itself greater than that of all planes they contain (including the boundary cases), $p_0$ is guaranteed to be the optimal plane we are looking for.

-\subsubsection{Global Optimization}
+\subsubsection{Global optimization}

-Our branch-and-bound search is relatively fast for a single voxel but not fast enough to perform for all supervoxels in a stack.
+Our branch-and-bound search is relatively fast for a single voxel but not fast enough to perform it for all supervoxels in a stack.
 Instead, we restrict our search to $t$ most uncertain supervoxels in the volume.

-We assume that the uncertainty scores are often consistent in small neighborhoods, which is especially true for the geometry-based uncertainty of Section~\ref{sec:GeomUncert}.
+We assume that the uncertainty scores are often consistent in small neighbourhoods, which is especially true for the geometry-based uncertainty of Section~\ref{sec:GeomUncert}.
 By doing so it enables us to find a solution that is close to the optimal one with a low value of $t$.
 In this way, the final algorithm first takes all supervoxels $S$ with uncertainty $U$ and selects the top $t$ locations.
 Then, we find the best plane for each of the top $t$ supervoxels and choose the best plane among them.